koddas/blindkungfuglove/README.md

 # blindkungfuglove
-Software for an Genuino 101-based gaming glove
+Software for a Genuino 101-based gaming glove